hyperledger/aries-mediator-service/afj/README.md

+# TL;DR

+This runs the [AFJ](https://github.com/hyperledger/aries-framework-javascript) in a containerized environment.

 # Setup and Run

 You're not meant to run production work load with `ts-node` so this project tries to get you off on the right foot.
 It will use `gulp` to facilitate the build.
 Once installed via: